aogriffiths/relay/relay-specification.md

    protocol and is outlined in sections 4 to 8. (note Section 3 to 8 of this specification broadly map to sections 3 to 8 of the PuSH v0.4 specification.)

-2. __Common Subscriber Interface:__ The documentation in section 5 of this
+2. __Common Subscription Protocol:__ The documentation in section 5 of this
    specification and section 5 of the PuSH 0.4 specification describe how Subscribers subscribe and unsubscribe to Hubs.
 Relay requires the same protocol is adhered to for Hubs to subscribe and unsubscribe to Publishers.